jcatrysse/jira2redmine_migration/README.md

      phase sees an attachment that meets the threshold, it creates an upload session in SharePoint, streams the file, and stores the returned link in `sharepoint_url`.
-Downstream scripts detect that URL and inject a link into the Redmine issue description or journal entry instead of attempting a Redmine upload.
+Downstream scripts detect that URL and inject a link into the Redmine issue description instead of attempting a Redmine upload.

 > **Tip:** rerun the pull phase whenever new attachments appear in Jira and the
 > push phase when upload tokens expire.
 The script is idempotent: failed rows